-Iowa’s special teams performed at a high level in 2022 as the Hawkeyes ranked among the top three in the Big Ten in punt and kickoff returns, and punt and kickoff return defense.
+In 2022, the Hawkeyes ranked among the top three in the conference in punt and kickoff returns, and punt and kickoff return defense.
 Iowa was third in the Big Ten and 15th nationally in net punting, while ranking second in the conference and 19th in the nation with three blocked kicks.

 Iowa’s special teams in 2021 ranked among national leaders in kickoff return defense (14th), kickoff returns (17th) and punt return defense (18th).
 Charlie Jones was second in the nation in combined kick return yards and punter Tory Taylor was 12th in the country in punting average (46.1).

-Iowa’s special teams played a key role in Iowa’s 2020 success as well.
+Iowa’s special teams played a key role in its 2020 success as well.
 Taylor was named the Big Ten Punter of the Year.
 He was named first-team Freshman All-America by the FWAA, was second-team All-America by The Athletic and was a semifinalist for the Ray Guy Award.
 Iowa led the Big Ten and ranked fifth nationally in net punting (42.9) in 2020, while also ranking fifth in the nation in kickoff return coverage (15.7).

 Sherman played linebacker for Northwest Missouri State from 2011-15, earning All-MIAA accolades, serving as a team captain in 2015.
 He started 15 games and helped lead the Bearcats to a Division II national championship that season.
 During his time as an athlete, Sherman helped his team compile a 50-5 record with two national championships (2013, 2015) and three consecutive conference titles (2013-15).